fma2/mars-rover/README.md

 ###### Step 1: Compile

-In the command line, run:
+In the command line, open the src directory and run:

 ```
 /usr/bin/javac RoverMain.java Rover.java